mgreiler/se-unlocked/Transcripts/EP_27_Emma_Bostian.md

+---
-# Software Engineering Unlocked Podcast: Interview with Emma Bostian
+episode: "Transcript Interview with Emma Bostian"
+permalink: /job-at-spotify
+status: publish
+type: transcript
+---

 **McKayla:** [00:00:00] Hello and welcome to the Software Engineering Unlocked podcast.
 I'm your host, Doctor McKayla and today I have the pleasure to talk to Emma Bostian.